brillout/wildcard-api/docs/faq.template.md

-### !VAR POWER
+### !VAR MORE_POWER

 Depends.

 From the perspective of a third party,
 GraphQL is more powerful.

-From the perspective of your frontend development,
+From the perspective of frontend development,
 RPC is more powerful.

 With Wildcard,
-while developing your frontend, everything the backend can do is only one JavaScript function away:
+while developing the frontend, everything the backend can do is only one JavaScript function away:

 ~~~js